-As Sustainable Health evolves and builds momentum, we will continue to draw on an international spectrum of faculty talent.
+As Sustainable Health evolves and builds momentum, we will continue to draw on an international spectrum of collaborator talent.

 Director, Virginia G. Piper Center for Personal Diagnostics, Biodesign Institute, and Professor of Chemistry and Biochemistry, Arizona State University